CLAY PIGEON KART CLUB

 Points will be awarded in the heats to determine grid positions in the finals.
 The results of the A Final will be the final position for the event.

-(a) The entry list opens on the issue of these Regulations and closes finally on the Friday of the week of the race meeting.
+(a) The entry list opens on the issue of these Regulations and closes finally at 10a.m. on the Saturday of the race meeting.
 All entries must be fully completed with drivers MSA licence number, transponder number and all the relevant details requested.
 The entry fee MUST accompany the race entry form, either online, by cheque, postal order or banker’s draft.
 Entries received without the appropriate fee will NOT be accepted.

 (b) Any cheque returned by the Bank, for whatever reason, will incur an additional £10 administration fee.